bloomberg/memray/README.md

 Notice that Memray contains a C extension so releases are distributed as binary wheels as well as the source code.
-If a binary wheel is not available for your system (Linux x86/x64), you'll need to ensure that all the dependencies are satisfied on the system where you are doing the installation.
+If a binary wheel is not available for your system (Linux x86/x64 or macOS), you'll need to ensure that all the dependencies are satisfied on the system where you are doing the installation.

 ## Building from source

 If you wish to build Memray from source you need the following binary dependencies in your system:

-- libunwind
+- libunwind (for Linux)
 - liblz4

-Check your package manager on how to install these dependencies (for example `apt-get install libunwind-dev liblz4-dev` in Debian-based systems).
+Check your package manager on how to install these dependencies (for example `apt-get install libunwind-dev liblz4-dev` in Debian-based systems or `brew install lz4` in MacOS).

 Once you have the binary dependencies installed, you can clone the repository and follow with the normal building process: